 Fantasy Short Stories

 The Song of Juliana was written and revised in the capstone course of my bachelor’s program as my final submission.
 Though I loved delving into the creation of her world and left room for future expansion, I consider this the final product telling Juliana’s tale after the touchups I made in 2022.
-This piece is built on a song fragmented throughout to serve as a foundation for a story that is ultimately about facing turmoil in one’s own humanity and spirituality to find peace in the world.
+This piece is built on a song (fragmented throughout) that serves as a foundation for a story that is ultimately about facing turmoil in one’s own humanity and spirituality to find peace in the world.